bigbeefus/DMod40k/content/Core Rules.md

 ## **Vehicle Squadrons**

 Vehicles may be taken as a squadron as part of Force Organization, and are treated as completely separate units otherwise.

+### **Vehicles and Terrain**
+If a vehicle would intersect any difficult terrain during its path, it is counted as Slow until the end of the turn.
+(Do not roll for immobilized)

+Vehicles equipped with Dozer Blades may ignore difficult terrain.

+A Vehicle equipped with a Dozer Blade that moves at Combat Speed may shift any piece of Battlefield Debris up to 1" or remove it entirely.

+## **Battlefield Debris**
+Battlefield Debris may be treated as destructible terrain with AV14 and 1HP.

 ## **Wound Allocation**